David-Durst/embeddedHaskellAetherling/theory/Clock_Signatures.md

 1. specify the clock cycles that operators accept and emit data on
 1. compute the size of the retiming buffer necessary between two operators so that their clock cycles match

-# Why The Space-Time IR Types Are Sufficiently Detailed For Type Checking
+# Why The Space-Time IR Types Are Sufficient For Type Checking
 The goal of the space-time IR types is to ensure that operators can only be composed if they can be compiled to synchronous, streaming implementations.
 The `TSeq`'s `n` and `v` parameters specify that an operator accepts or emits data on `n` valid clock cycles out of `n+v` total clock cycles.
 If two operators with matching `TSeq` and `SSeq` types are composed, their throughputs and total number of clock cycles match.